Eddiela193/Train-Robbery/README.md

 3. Make your changes and commit them with descriptive messages.
 4. Submit a pull request

-Thank you for checking out the Train Heist project!
+Thank you for checking out the Train Robbery project!
 I hope you find it both entertaining and educational.
 Your feedback and contributions are greatly appreciated!